The Tourist (2010 film)

-The Tourist is a 2010 American romantic thriller film co-written and directed by Florian Henckel von Donnersmarck and starring Angelina Jolie, Johnny Depp, Paul Bettany, and Timothy Dalton.
+The Tourist is a 2010 American romantic thriller film co-written and directed by Florian Henckel von Donnersmarck and starring Angelina Jolie, Johnny Depp, Paul Bettany, and Timothy Dalton, and follows an American teacher who is approached by a mysterious woman until he realized that the mobster is following him, whom they believed to be a man who stole money from them.
 It is a remake of the 2005 French film Anthony Zimmer.
 GK Films financed and produced the film, with Sony Pictures Worldwide Acquisitions releasing it in most countries through Columbia Pictures.
-The $100 million budget film went on to gross $278 million at the worldwide box office.
+The $100 million budget film went on to gross $278.8 million at the worldwide box office.

 Despite negative reception from the critics, the film was nominated for three Golden Globes, with a debate arising over the question as to whether it was a comedy or a drama.
-Henckel von Donnersmarck repeatedly stated it was neither genre, calling it "a travel romance with thriller elements," but that if he had to choose between the two, he would choose comedy.
+Henckel von Donnersmarck repeatedly stated it was neither genre, calling it "a travel romance with thriller elements", but that if he had to choose between the two, he would choose comedy.

 Plot

-British woman Elise Clifton-Ward is being followed through downtown Paris by French police, who are working with Scotland Yard under the direction of Inspector John Acheson.
+British woman Elise Clifton-Ward is being followed through downtown Paris by French police, who are working with Scotland Yard under the direction of Inspector John Acheson (Paul Bettany).
 Acheson has spent years hunting Alexander Pearce, Elise's lover, who owes £744 million in back taxes, and is believed to have used plastic surgery to alter his appearance.

-Pearce is also being hunted by Reginald Shaw, a mobster from whom he stole $2.3 billion.
-At a Parisian café, Elise receives written instructions from Pearce: board the train to Venice, Italy; pick out a man; and let the police believe that he is Pearce.
+Pearce is also being hunted by Reginald Shaw (Steven Berkoff), a mobster from whom he stole $2.3 billion.
+At a Parisian café, Elise (Angelina Jolie) receives written instructions from Pearce: board the train to Venice, Italy; pick out a man; and let the police believe that he is Pearce.
 Elise burns the note, evades the police, and boards the train.

-On the train, Elise selects Frank Tupelo, a mathematics teacher from a community college in Wisconsin.
+On the train, Elise selects Frank Tupelo (Johnny Depp), a mathematics teacher from a community college in Wisconsin.
 Acheson salvages information about the plan from the remains of the burned note.
 Aware of her location, but not of the ruse, a policeman on Shaw's payroll alerts Shaw that Pearce is on the train to Venice with Elise.
 Shaw immediately proceeds to Venice.

 In Venice, Elise invites Frank to stay with her at the Hotel Danieli, where she receives instructions from Pearce to attend a ball.
 She abandons Frank, who is then chased by Shaw's men.
 While trying to escape, he is detained by the Italian police, and a corrupt inspector attempts to turn him over to Shaw's men for a bounty.

 Elise rescues Frank just before he is handed over, leading Shaw's men on an extended boat chase before finally escaping.
 She leaves Frank at the airport with his passport and money, urging him to go home for his own safety.